 My lifestyle aims to mimic that of our Paleolithic ancestors.
 It’s geared towards lowering inflammation, reducing oxidative stress and maintaining high insulin sensitivity.

 Additionally, I exercise vigorously (CrossFit) five to six times per week, which depletes my glycogen stores, boosts my NAD levels, and inhibits the mTOR pathway.

 Other lifestyle choices that support my antiaging protocol include getting sufficient quality sleep, managing stress via deep breathing, using CBD oil, leveraging neuroscience gadgets, such as Apollo, and avoiding excessive sun exposure and alcohol consumption.

-Besides covering my bases by making the proper lifestyle choices, I supplement daily with the following products:
+In addition to covering my bases by making the proper lifestyle choices, I used to supplement daily with the following products:

 - 200 mg of trans-resveratrol (Resveratrol Supreme)